thunlp/ToLeaP/src/scripts/README.md

 ```

 ### BFCL
-The evaluation framework for BFCL focuses on \textbf{accuracy} as the primary metric, assessing the model’s correctness in function invocation across various task scenarios, including simple, multiple, parallel, multiple-parallel, irrelevance, and multi-turn tasks.
+The evaluation framework for BFCL focuses on **accuracy** as the primary metric, assessing the model’s correctness in function invocation across various task scenarios, including simple, multiple, parallel, multiple-parallel, irrelevance, and multi-turn tasks.

 Set Up the Environment
 ```